Cisthebest1/Test/README.md

 # Test
-it is used for getting familiar with the operations
+it is used for getting familiar with the operations.